 This adds free electrons to the gas.
-The argument is the log of the electron density [cm-3].
-This command is mainly intended to test the behavior of CLOUDY in the limit of very low Compton temperatures.
+The argument is the log of the electron density $[cm^{-3}]$.
+This command accepts the vary keyword.
+It is mainly intended to test the behavior of CLOUDY in the limit of very low Compton temperatures.
 When the color temperature $T{color} \ll 10^4$ K the gas is almost entirely neutral and free electrons must be artificially added to test the Compton energy exchange problem in the strict TE limit.
 (Remember, charge conservation is a horrible thing to violate.)

 Note: This command adds an extra component of electrons.
-The set eden commands, described on page 284, set the electron density.
+The set eden commands, described on page 290, set the electron density.
 Both commands violate charge conservation.